Chaitya5225/ASIC-Physical-Design-of-I-S-Audio-Transceiver/README.md

 <img width="827" height="870" alt="image" src="https://github.com/user-attachments/assets/dd972fb8-ee2b-4bac-9cac-e3f5102913f5" />

+## 📺 Educational Content
+A full breakdown of the combinational and sequential circuit design behind this I2S implementation will be available here: `Coming soon`

 ## 🚀 How to Run
 To reproduce the physical design flow, ensure OpenLane is installed and run: